Endorsement for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®

 • Relates to 1 or more of the knowledge/skill areas in the CT-AIMH Competency Guidelines

-• Is specific to the level of endorsement at which candidate is applying
+• Is specific to the category of endorsement at which candidate is applying

 Candidates include all infant mental health-related conference keynote addresses and workshops in the in-service training section .
 Please note that only one conference counts toward the minimum of 30 clock hours of in-service training experiences.

-Confirmation of Hours of Reflective Supervision: Each level of endorsement requires a certain amount of hours of reflective supervision, with an increasing number of hours required at each level of endorsement.
+Confirmation of Hours of Reflective Supervision: Each category of endorsement requires a certain amount of hours of reflective supervision, with an increasing number of hours required at each category of endorsement.
 See FAQ page for more information about reflective supervision requirements and documentation.